 Sagem Défense Sécurité, groupe SAFRAN.

 Summary: software projects using Simulink or Scade use in fact a subset of Simulink or Scade.
 The ‘alignment’ of these two subsets gives rise to a new concept, the ‘Unified MBD’, interesting in two respects: on the academic side, it gives a simple semantics to our subset of Simulink, and on the industrial side, it permits at almost no cost the double-skill Scade/Simulink for software and system engineers.
+For the data-flow part, the unified subset is simply the ‘clockless’ part of the Scade/Simulink intersection.
+For the control-flow part, the unified subset is much more restricted, but the fundamental aspect is that it strictly conforms to a well-known paradigm called ‘mode-automatas’.

 Keywords: Model-Based Software Engineering, Languages and Compilers, Scade, Simulink.